 3P Model of TQM: focuses on three pillars to raise the quality level: (1) People: satisfying internal and external customers, the employees and consumers; (2) Product: meeting specifications and expectations; (3) Process: must be capable and continuously improving.

 3D – Dirt, Danger, Defect: causes malfunction in a product or system or deviations from the acceptable standard.

 3L – 3 Losses: (1) waste, (2) strain, (3) variability; they are called “3M” in Japan.

-3M – Muda, Muri, Mura; they are the Japanese terms for waste, strain and variability, equivalent to the 3L.
+3M – Muda, Muri, Mura: the Japanese terms for waste, strain and variability, equivalent to the 3L.

 5 Laws of Lean Six Sigma: (1) Law of the Market: Critical To Customer CTC requirements define quality and are the highest priority for improvement, followed by Return On Invested Capital ROIC and Net Present Value NPV; (2) Law of Flexibility: velocity is proportional to the flexibility of the process; (3) Law of Focus: according to the Pareto Principle, 20% activities cause 80% of delays and defects; (4) Law of Velocity or Little’s Law: velocity is inversely proportional to amount of Work In Process WIP.
 (5) Low of Complexity: complexity wastes more money than poor quality and low speed.